g002alghisi/WPA3-testing-platform/Hostapd/README.md

 # Access Point with `hostapd`
-Setup an Acces Point with bridge on Ubuntu.
+Setup an Acces Point with bridge on Ubuntu by using `hostapd` and `brutils`.

 ## Basic idea
 The basic idea is to use `hostapd` to transform the PC into an acces point (AP).